MobiFlight/mobiflight-panels/aircraft/airbus-a32x/pedestal/mcdu/button caps/readme.md

 # Button caps design for resin printers
 This folder contains ready to print STL files for resin printers.
 Buttons caps are compatible with 3+3+3mm panel layout made from acrylic.
+Fusion 360 source files will be added later.

 # What you need:
 * Resin 3D printer (I am using Creality Halot One)